Donations to the Foundation

 Donated funds are managed by the Good Samaritan Health Services Foundation Board of Directors.

-For more information, please email GSHS Foundation Coordinator McKayla McKay or call 701-776-5455 ext.
+For more information, please email GSHS Foundation Coordinator McKayla Haman or call 701-776-5455 ext.
 2218.